TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/state.md

 	- Sensitive fields are protected:
 		- By inferrers throwing [cosmos inconsistent error](cosmos inconsistent error) if the sensitive field(s) lie(s).
 		- Similarly as the rest of associated fields, by only being writable by special functions; those will additionally try and catch the inconsistency exception.
 Upon getting one, they shall revert to the original state and reinfer again.
+		- By carefully determining that we do not care if it is inconsistent.
+			- E.g. it won't be much of a catastrophy if we allow too much items in a container, e.g. while editing.
 - If all **associated** fields in existence were given their respective **default values**, the state would be **consistent**.
 	- Default values for **sensitive** fields shall be carefully chosen by the default constructor so that they meet this criterion.
 	- For the rest of **associated** fields, the default constructor is free to set any value that is just intuitive to have.